tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 The main mechanisms for preventing this require that each entity prove that it can can sign data with just their private key.
-The options involve either ensuring that each entity sign a _different_ message when producing every signature _or_ producing a [proof of possession][bls-ietf-pop] when announcing their key to the network.
+The options involve either ensuring that each entity sign a _different_ message when producing every signature _or_ producing a [proof of possession][bls-ietf-pop] (PoP) when announcing their key to the network.

-A proof of possession is a message that demonstrates ownership of a private key.
-A simple scheme for proof of possession is one where the entity announcing its new public key to the network includes a digital signature over the bytes of the public key generated using the associated private key.
-Everyone receiving the public key and associated proof-of-possession can easily verify that the signature and be sure the entity owns the private key.
+A PoP is a message that demonstrates ownership of a private key.
+A simple scheme for PoP is one where the entity announcing its new public key to the network includes a digital signature over the bytes of the public key generated using the associated private key.
+Everyone receiving the public key and associated proof-of-possession can easily verify the signature and be sure the entity owns the private key.

-This proof-of-possession scheme suits the Tendermint use case quite well since validator keys change infrequently so the associated PoPs would not be onerous to produce, verify, and store.
+This PoP scheme suits the Tendermint use case quite well since validator keys change infrequently so the associated PoPs would not be onerous to produce, verify, and store.
 Using this scheme allows signature verification to proceed more quickly, since all signatures are over identical data and